yiisoft/yii-core/docs/guide/start-databases.md

 ```

 The `config/db.php` file is a typical file-based [configuration](concept-configurations.md) tool.
 This particular configuration file specifies the parameters
-needed to create and initialize a [[yii\db\Connection]] instance through which you can make SQL queries
+needed to create and initialize a [[Yiisoft\Db\Connection]] instance through which you can make SQL queries
 against the underlying database.

 The DB connection configured above can be accessed in the application code via the expression `Yii::$app->db`.